Skip to main content

 • ZBC SCSI Driver This driver primarily handles SCSI commands directed at ZBC SCSI disks, but can also be used to control ZAC ATA disks if a functional SCSI to ATA (SAT) command translation layer exists in the command path.
 SAT may be provided either by the kernel libata subsystem for ATA disks connected to SATA adapters or by an SAS host bus adapter (HBA) for SATA disks connected to such an adapter.

 • File Emulation Driver This driver emulates a host managed ZBC disk using a regular file or regular block device as backend storage.
 This driver is intended for development only.
 A more advanced ZBC disk emulation solution is provided by the tcmu-runner project.
+This driver is no longer available in libzbc v6.0.0.0 and upward.

 The figure below shows this structure.

-libzbc internal backend drivers organization
+libzbc v6.0.0 upward internal backend drivers organization

 libzbc provides functions for discovering the zone configuration of a zoned device and for accessing the device.
 Accesses to the device may result in changes to the condition of the device zone, the attributes of the device zone, and the state of device zone (such as the write pointer's location in sequential zones).
 These changes are not tracked internally by libzbc.
 That is, libzbc is stateless.